measurement-kit/golang-prebuilt/Readme.md

 Calling `./script-build-unix/install` installs the specified binaries into the `./MK_DIST` folder.
-The following commands move the binaries outside of `./MK_DIST` into the `./mingw` folder, which we make sure does not contain anything to avoid adding to many binaries in there.
+The following commands move the binaries outside of `./MK_DIST` into the `./mingw` folder, which we make sure does not contain anything to avoid adding too many binaries in there.

 When passing packages name to `./script-build-unix/install`, make sure you remove the `.tar.gz` extension.
 Binaries are validated against their SHA256 sum